kammitama5/Data_Science_001/README.md

 ----------------------

 1. A collection of Python Scripts used for DataScience, using Jupyter, etc
+2. I am part of a team working on doing data analysis on SEER Cancer data, learning on a weekly basis.
+   I may post some notes and files based my learning for this group, also.
-2. Also included is some of the exercises from DataCamp's "Intro to Data Science(using Python)" and "Intro to Data Science using R.
+3. Also included is some of the exercises from DataCamp's "Intro to Data Science(using Python)" and "Intro to Data Science using R.